 Majority of the Company's commodity contracts are treated as hedge of highly probable forecast purchase and sale of raw and white sugar respectively.
 All other commodity contracts are marked to market through income statement.
 The impact of hedging activities is set out below:

-The table below illustrates the sensitivity of the Company's commodity pricing contracts to the price movement of commodities in respect of trading contracts:
+The table below illustrates the sensitivity of the Company's commodity pricing contracts to the price movement of commodities: